-IPT Note: Establishing bag limits in Actions 5 and 6 seems to duplicate efforts in Alternatives 2 and 3, Options 2c and 3c of Action 3.
-If it is the Councils' desire to establish bag limits for mutton snapper in the manner shown in Actions 5 and 6, then the Councils may wish to reconsider delegating the setting and changing of bag limits for mutton snapper to the State of Florida as outlined in Action 3.
-It would seem to be contradictory to consider delegating the setting of bag limits to the State of Florida in one action, and then to rationalize appropriate bag limit modifications under a Council management strategy in another action.
+IPT Note: Establishing commercial trip limits in this action seems to duplicate the efforts of Action 3.
+If it is the Councils' desire to establish trip limits for mutton snapper in the manner shown in this action then the Councils may wish to reconsider delegating the establishment and modification of trip limits for mutton snapper to the State of Florida as outlined in Action 3.
+It would seem to be contradictory to consider delegating the setting of trip limits to the State of Florida in one action, and then to rationalize appropriate bag limit or trip limit modifications under a Council management strategy in another action.